Denise Coates: Denise Coates Foundation

 Coates set up the Bet365 Foundation in August 2012.
 In February 2016 it was renamed Denise Coates Foundation.
 It is a registered charity under English law and it donated £100 million to 20 UK charities as of 2014.
 In 2022 the charity donated £1 million to help families in Ukraine.

 Charities which have received funds include Oxfam, CAFOD, the Douglas Macmillan Hospice for cancer sufferers in Stoke, and relief programmes for victims caught in the aftermath of Typhoon Haiyan in the Philippines.
 University scholarships and theatre donations have also been offered.

 The Foundation pledged £230,000 to St Joseph's College, in Trent Vale, for the school's work to help support vulnerable young people in Bo, Sierra Leone.

 In March 2020 a donation of £235,000 was made by the foundation to The New Vic Theatre in Newcastle-under-Lyme for essential refurbishment and redevelopment.

-In April 2020 Coates donated £10 million through her foundation to University Hospitals of North Midlands to support staff fighting coronavirus.
+In April 2020, Coates donated £10 million through her foundation to University Hospitals of North Midlands to support staff fighting coronavirus.

 Personal life

 Coates is married to Richard Smith, and they live in Betchton near Sandbach, Cheshire.
 She drives an Aston Martin with personalised number plates bearing her initials.

 They have five children, four of whom were reported in March 2014 as being "recently adopted from the same family".

 Coates lives in a £90 million mansion in Cheshire, which includes an Olympic-sized swimming pool, two helicopters, and a custom-built water slide for her children.
 The property also includes tennis courts, a boathouse, and landscaped gardens.

+Coates is one of the UK's highest taxpayers.
+In February 2026, Coates and family were listed in 5th place on the Sunday Times Tax list, paying £227.1 million in tax.